near/wallet-selector/CONTRIBUTING.md

 # Branching

-In this project branching is very simple, the most important branches are `main` and `dev` branch.
+In this project there are two important branches `main` and `dev` branch.
 Pushing or committing directly in these two branches is forbidden.

 ### Main branch